Learn More About REITs

 Yes.
 There are two primary types of REITs: Equity REITs and mREITs.
 Some REITs are publicly traded, some are sold to the public directly but not traded on the stock exchange, and others are private.
 To learn more about the different kinds of REITs, click here.

-Because of the success of REITs in the U.S., nearly 40 other countries have modeled their REIT structure after the U.S.
+Because of the success of REITs in the U.S., nearly 40 other countries have modeled a REIT structure after the U.S.

 *Past performance does not guarantee future results.
 Information should not be construed as investment advice and is provided for informational purposes only.